Some of the best things to do in Toulon

 Toulon Port

 The Port of Toulon is the main Mediterranean base of the French navy.
-It won’t take long to appreciate this once you’re at the port, as you’ll find a collection of aircraft carriers, submarines, and other naval ships.
+It won’t take long to notice this once you’re at the port.
+You’ll find a set of aircraft carriers, submarines, and other naval ships docked here.
 Anyone with an interest in battleships should add the port to their lists of places to visit.

 In addition to the strong naval presence here, the port is a major docking location for large cruise ships, which are always a joy to watch.
 The port is close to various shops and restaurants serving tasty Mediterranean food.

-Also present at the port is Musée National de la Marine, a marine museum that sums up Toulon’s transition to becoming the largest Mediterranean naval port.
+Also present at the port is Musée National de la Marine, a marine museum that sums up the city’s transition to becoming the largest Mediterranean naval port.
 Opened in 1814, it is the oldest maritime museum in France.
 Exhibits include paintings, scientific instruments, and models.

-While at the port, look out for Génie de la Navigation (The Genius of Navigation) bronze and marble statue built in 1847 to recognize the city’s sea exploration heritage.
-An additional attraction at the Port of Toulon is the ferry service with trips to some of France’s most beautiful Mediterranean islands.
+While at the port, look out for Génie de la Navigation (The Genius of Navigation).
+It is bronze and marble statue built in 1847 to recognize the city’s sea exploration heritage.
+Another attraction at the port is the ferry service with trips to some of France’s most beautiful Mediterranean islands.

 Sentier des Douaniers